top of page

 Christ's Compassion Center (ATPC3)

-All Things Possible Christ’s Compassion Center (ATPC3) is a faith-based 501 (c) (3) non-profit providing Biblically based care and support to adults with Intellectual and Developmental Disabilities (IDDs).
+All Things Possible Christ’s Compassion Center (ATPC3) is a faith-based 501 (c) (3) non-profit providing Biblically based care and support to adults with Intellectual Disabilities (ID).
 Every person is fearfully and wonderfully made in the image of God.
 Therefore, all people, of all abilities are valuable and precious in the sight of God.
-Nobody is a mistake and every person has dignity and worth regardless of their abilities and disabilities.
+Nobody is a mistake!
+Every person has dignity and worth regardless of their abilities and disabilities.

 Mission